Fixing Stability Issue In The Blog Server

 CVE_SOCKET_TIMEOUT = "180"

 Now when you run the build you’ll most likely end up with more warnings than before.
 Yocto’s CVE checker prints a warning to the build output for every vulnerability it detects, and depending on the complexity and age of your system your terminal may end up quite yellow.
 It’s more useful to inspect the CVE reports than to try and remember the build output as it scrolls by.
-These reports can be found in <build-folder>/tmp/deploy/cve folder, and we’ll inspect them a bit later.
+These reports can be found in <build-folder>/tmp/deploy/cve directory, and we’ll inspect them a bit later.
 It’s worth knowing that this CVE checker may not be perfect, meaning that there may be some vulnerabilities lurking around that it does not detect.
-But it’s at least better than going through all the source code eyeballing it.
+But it’s at least better than going through all of the source code eyeballing it.

 Analysing the results

 Further information for the CVEs can be found on MITRE’s CVE site, and some more complementary information can be found on NIST’s (National Institute of Standards and Technology) NVD (National Vulnerability Database).
 Plenty of acronyms.
-NVD is a system containing the same CVE IDs as MITRE’s site, but with severity scores and usually some extra information.
-Both are definitely useful, but for practical purposes NVD tends to be more useful.
+NVD is a system containing the same CVE IDs as MITRE’s site but with severity scores and usually some extra information.
+Both are useful, but for practical purposes, NVD tends to be more useful.
 MITRE’s site can contain some new info not yet present in NVD, but NVD contains the information in a more easily digestible format.

 Let’s take CVE-2023-22451 as an example.
-CVE listing for the vulnerability shows a short summary, affected versions, and a bunch of links.
-NVD entry has the same information, severity score, modification date, and a bit more information about the links so you won’t have to guess which link is the patch and which is some advisory (this can be useful on bigger issues where there are a dozen of links).
+CVE listing for the vulnerability shows a summary, affected versions, and a bunch of links.
+NVD entry has the same information, severity score, modification date, and a bit more information about the links so you won’t have to guess which link is the patch and which is advisory (this can be useful on bigger issues where there are a dozen links).
 For what it’s worth, Yocto’s CVE checker uses NVD’s database.

 # Replace the file path with your path